Skip to main content

 Distance.
 New Zealand is 1,600km from Cape Reinga to Invercargill.
 The roads are winding, spectacular, and rarely faster than 80km/h average.
 You cannot drive from Auckland to Queenstown in a day.
 You cannot do “a quick loop of the South Island” in 3 days.
 Plan more time than you think you need.

 Biosecurity is serious.
 New Zealand’s ecosystem is unique and fragile.
 The customs declaration process is rigorous.
 Declare everything organic, clean your outdoor gear before travel, and take the biosecurity rules seriously.
+Failing to declare food items can result in fines of NZD 400 on the spot.

 The NZeTA is mandatory and not free.
 Most international visitors need to apply before travel.
 See the NZeTA guide — the total cost including the International Visitor Levy is NZD 123 (NZD 117 via the app).
+This is non-negotiable for citizens of the UK, EU, US, Canada, and most other visa-waiver countries.

 Getting there: the flight situation